nikitavoloboev/data/docs/tools/twitter.md

 ## CSS code to clean up Twitter

+I use [Simplified Twitter](https://github.com/brunolemos/simplified-twitter) to clean up many things.

-Use [Cascadea](https://cascadea.app/) extension to on Safari, hide some annoying/distracting elements with CSS selectors.
+On top of the extension, I use [Cascadea](https://cascadea.app/) extension to on Safari to hide some remaining annoying/distracting elements with CSS selectors.
 Code for it below.

 It hides [badges on the notification icon](https://twitter.com/nikitavoloboev/status/1629050086700339200), [view counts on tweets](https://twitter.com/nikitavoloboev/status/1629080048568344576), ['new tweets' banner](https://twitter.com/nikitavoloboev/status/1629077068045508608) and few more things.